 How do you keep customers engaged?

 We usually participate in international trade exhibitions, and invest time and money to travel to meet customers.
 Face-to-face interaction is important.
-It also helps that I can speak Dutch and learning German as well.
+It also helps that I can speak some German and simple French as well.
 We also maintain our website and social media for the latest information and activities.

 What has been your experience during the COVID-19 pandemic?